centre-for-humanities-computing/sermon-research.dk/README.md

-# Studying sermons in the Danish national church
+# ermons as Data: Introducing a Corpus of 11955 Danish Sermons

 This repository contains code and repo in relation the following publication: